-The set of PINS of a CELL with PINTYPE=digital and SCOPE=both (i.e. both behavior and measure) is the default set of variables in the event queue for vector expressions relevant for VECTOR objects and BEHAVIOR statements.
+Within a CELL, the set of PINS with SCOPE=behavior or SCOPE=measure or SCOPE=both is the default set of variables in the event queue for vector expressions relevant for BEHAVIOR or VECTOR statements or both, respectively.

 For detection of a sequence of transitions it is necessary to observe the set of variables in the event queue.
 For instance, if the set of pins consists of A, B, C, D, the vector expression implies, that no transition on A, B, C, D occurs between the transitions 01 A and 01 B.